- December 2018 Update

-- Hartford World Bond Fund returns were positive over the course of the month as both global government core exposure and opportunistic exposures contributed to returns
+- Hartford World Bond Fund performance was positive over the month with both global government core strategies and opportunistic sources of return contributing to performance

 Portfolio Positioning & Market Outlook

-All investments are subject to risk, including the possible loss of principal.
-There is no guarantee the Fund will achieve its stated objective.
-The Fund’s share price may fluctuate due to market risk and/or security selections that may underperform the market or relevant benchmarks.
-If the Fund’s strategy for allocating assets among different asset classes and/or portfolio management teams does not work as intended, the Fund may not achieve its objective or may underperform other funds with similar investment strategies.
-Fixed Income risks include credit, liquidity, call, duration, and interest-rate risk.
-As interest rates rise, bond prices generally fall; these risks are currently heightened because interest rates are at, or near, historical lows.
-Obligations of U.S. Government agencies are supported by varying degrees of credit but are generally not backed by the full faith and credit of the U.S. Government.
-Investments in high-yield (“junk”) bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities.
-Mortgage- and asset-backed securities’ risks include credit, interest-rate, prepayment, and extension risk.
-Derivatives may be riskier or more volatile than other types of investments because they are generally more sensitive to changes in market or economic conditions; risks include currency, leverage, liquidity, index, pricing, and counterparty risk.
-Foreign investments can be riskier and more volatile than U.S. investments due to the adverse effects of currency exchange rates, differences in market structure and liquidity, as well as political and economic developments in foreign countries and regions (e.g., “Brexit”).
-These risks are generally greater for investments in emerging markets.
-The Fund is non-diversified, so it may be more exposed to the risks associated with individual issuers than a diversified fund.
-Privately placed, restricted (Rule 144A) securities may be more difficult to sell and value than publicly traded securities, thus they may be potentially illiquid.
-The Fund may have high portfolio turnover, which could increase the Fund’s transaction costs and an investor’s tax liability.
+Important Risks: Investing involves risk, including the possible loss of principal.
+The fund seeks to achieve its investment objective by allocating assets among specialist portfolio managers.
+There is no guarantee a fund will achieve its stated objective.
+Security prices fluctuate in value depending on general market and economic conditions and the prospects of individual companies. ● Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
+As interest rates rise, bond prices generally fall. ● Obligations of U.S. Government agencies are supported by varying degrees of credit but are generally not backed by the full faith and credit of the U.S. Government. ● Investments in high-yield (“junk”) bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities. ● Mortgage related- and asset-backed securities’ risks include credit, interest-rate, prepayment, and extension risk. ● Derivatives are generally more volatile and sensitive to changes in market or economic conditions than other securities; their risks include currency, leverage, liquidity, index, pricing, and counterparty risk. ● Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political and economic developments.
+These risks may be greater for investments in emerging markets. ● The fund may invest in a smaller number of issuers and focus on investments in particular geographic regions or countries, so it may be more exposed to risks and volatility than a more broadly diversified fund. ● Privately placed, restricted (Rule 144A) securities may be more difficult to sell and price than other securities.

 Bloomberg Barclays U.S. Aggregate Bond Index is composed of securities from the Bloomberg Barclays Government/Credit Bond Index, Mortgage-Backed Securities Index, Asset-Backed Securities Index, and Commercial Mortgage-Backed Securities Index.